jimbobbennett/AgroHack/README.md

 # Agrotech Hackathon

-This workshop is a hands on lab for building an agrotech solution using [Azure IoT](https://azure.microsoft.com/overview/iot/?WT.mc_id=agrohack-github-jabenn).
+This workshop is a hands on lab for building an AgroTech solution using [Azure IoT](https://azure.microsoft.com/overview/iot/?WT.mc_id=agrohack-github-jabenn).

-The final project that will be created is an internet connected device with environment sensors, that connects to a set of services that will predict the weather using both [Azure Maps](https://azure.microsoft.com/services/azure-maps/?WT.mc_id=agrohack-github-jabenn) and an AI Model running in [Azure ML Studio](https://azure.microsoft.com/services/machine-learning/?WT.mc_id=agrohack-github-jabenn).
-This weather prediction will be combined with soil moisture data, and used to send a signal to another device to indicate if the plants need watering.
-The main workshop won't cover the additional device, it is in an optional step at the end as it requires more hardware.
+The final project that will be created is an internet connected device with environment sensors, that connects to a set of services that will store the telemetry data, and predict the weather using both [Azure Maps](https://azure.microsoft.com/services/azure-maps/?WT.mc_id=agrohack-github-jabenn) and an AI Model running in [Azure ML Studio](https://azure.microsoft.com/services/machine-learning/?WT.mc_id=agrohack-github-jabenn).
+This weather prediction will be combined with soil moisture data, and used to send a signal back to the device to indicate if the plants need watering, and this will be indicated by an LED.

-Most of this implementation will use no-code solutions, such as [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=agrohack-github-jabenn), an IoT Software-as-a-service (SaaS) platform.
+Most of this implementation will a no-code solution, [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=agrohack-github-jabenn), an IoT Software-as-a-service (SaaS) platform.
 There will be some coding required, and this will all be in Python.

 ## Getting started